eddy-qiu/CS-Careers/README.md

-Web Development Project 1 - Community Board
+Web Development Project 1 - CS Careers

 Submitted by: Eddy Qiu

-This web app: **insert description**
+This web app: Displays 10 different careers that computer science students could explore.
+Each card of the page has as title, summary of the position, as well as an external link for more information about the position.

-Time spent: **X** hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality! - added hover animations, tried to add images but didn't quite work - will figure it out

 ## Video Walkthrough